jackgalloway/Google-reCAPTCHA-Control-for-PSWebEnrolment/README.md

 # Google reCAPTCHA Control for PSWebEnrolment

 This control allows you to easily add reCAPTCHA verification to your PSWebEnrolment pages.
+I believe Advanced/Compass include some sort of captcha control, but personally I prefer reCAPTCHA due to it's large presence on the internet and familiarity to users.

 # Licence/Disclaimer
 The code is licenced under 'The Unlicence'.
 Feel free to do whatever you want with it.
 The code is provided 'as is' with no warranty.